Entity Embedding

 • French Motor Dataset with Embeddings

-• Scale By Exposure
+• Scale by Exposure

 from pathlib import Path